National Electrification Administration: Creation

-The Electrification Administration was initially created and established through Republic Act 2717 without Executive approval on June 19, 1960, in order to promote and accelerate the agricultural and industrial development of the Philippines.
-The agency was headed by an Administrator (appointed by the President with the consent of the COA or Commission of Appointments) for a term of ten (10) years, and two (2) Deputy Administrators.
+The Electrification Administration was initially created and established through Republic Act 2717 without executive approval on June 19, 1960, in order to promote and accelerate the agricultural and industrial development of the Philippines.
+The agency was headed by an Administrator (appointed by the president with the consent of the COA or commission of appointments) for a term of ten years, and two deputy administrators.

 The agency maintains a revolving fund consisting of ₱5 million appropriated annually starting fiscal year 1961 until 1965, other fund or assets received from or out of Japanese reparations and loans obtained under the same.
-Out of this fund, the Administration was authorized and empowered to make loans to local governments, electric consumers cooperative associations and Filipino electric franchise holders for the purpose of financing the construction and operation of generating plants, electric transmission and distribution lines or systems for the furnishing of electric energy, particularly in remote areas.
+Out of this fund, the administration was authorized and empowered to make loans to local governments, electric consumers cooperative associations and Filipino electric franchise holders for the purpose of financing the construction and operation of generating plants, electric transmission and distribution lines or systems for the furnishing of electric energy, particularly in remote areas.

-Reorganization of Electrification Administration and Electric Cooperatives (ECs)
+Reorganization of electrification administration and electric cooperatives (ECs)

-Nine (9) years after the creation of Electrification Administration, a National or State policy of total electrification on an area coverage service basis was declared through Republic Act 6038 approved on July 28, 1969, and signed by then President Ferdinand Marcos, including Presidential Decree No. 40 and Letter of Instruction No. 38, dated November 7, 1972, effectively repealing Republic Act 2717.
+Nine years after the creation of Electrification Administration, a National or State policy of total electrification on an area (Regional Boundaries and Special City Energy Allotment) coverage service basis, secondly, to set up Cooperatives for the distribution of power, and to determine privately owned (Fuel or Coal Powered Electricity Utilities (e.g. Blackstone Electric) and other local public utilities (e.g. Concrete Electric Utility Pole) which should be permitted to remain in operation, was declared through Republic Act 6038 approved on July 28, 1969, and signed (on August 4, 1969) by then President Ferdinand Edralin Marcos, including Presidential Decree No. 40 and Letter of Instruction No. 38, dated November 7, 1972, effectively repealing Republic Act 2717.

-The Board of Administrators were introduced in the agency, which shall be composed of a Chairman and four (4) members, one of whom shall be the Administrator as Ex-officio Member of the Board and Chief Executive Officer (CEO) of NEA.
+The board of administrators were introduced in the agency, which shall be composed of a chairman and four members, one of whom shall be the administrator as ex-officio member of the board and chief executive officer (CEO) of NEA.

-General Pedro Gallarza Diaz Dumol became the Administrator after being offered the post by then Executive Secretary Alejandro Melchor.
+General Pedro Gallarza Diaz Dumol became the administrator after being offered the post by then executive secretary Alejandro Melchor.

 Chapter III of this law also called for the organization, promotion and development of cooperative non-stock, non-profit membership corporations and electric cooperative corporations (ECs) formed or registered under Republic Act 2023 or the Non-Agricultural Co-operative Act for the distribution of power in the countryside.

 Additional appropriations to the revolving fund consisted of ₱20 million (but not limited as to the amount Congress may further appropriate) annually starting fiscal year 1970 until 1979, proceeds to the share of the National Government in all franchise taxes paid by electric service entities, and continuing funds or physical assets received from or out of Japanese reparations.